Blog2012 ≫ Command line home automation in ruby

 ⬅️ :: ➡️

-Paul Clarkeʼs weblog - I live in Hythe, Kent.
-Wed to Clare + dad to 2, I am a full stack web developr, and I do js / Node, some ruby, other languages ect ect.
-I like pubbing, parkrun, restaurants, home automation and other diy jiggery-pokery, history, family tree stuff, TV, squirrels, pirates, lego, and TIME TRAVEL.
+Paulʼs weblog - I live in A sleepy town, Kent.
+Wed + dad to two, I am a full stack web developr, + I do js / node, some ruby, other languages etc. I like pubbing, running, restaurants, home automation + other diy jiggery-pokery, history, tree stuff, telly, squirrels, pirates ☠️, lego, + time travel.